 The director of HSJI is Teresa White, faculty at the Indiana University School of Journalism.
 She taught high school journalism and English for 23 years in Indiana, plus served as an HSJI faculty member for 21 summers.
 Her connection to the institute began in 1979, when she attended HSJI as a student journalist.
 Questions?
 Email White at email@example.com.

 The administrative services coordinator of HSJI is Linda J. Johnson.
-Linda coordinates the registration process for the High School Journalism Institute summer program, as well as manages details pertaining to revenue collection, housing, meals, purchasing supplies and HSJI finances.
-She also submits employment paperwork necessary to hire HSJI instructors, counselors and staff.
+Linda coordinates the registration process for the High School Journalism Institute summer program, as well as manages various administrative duties.
 Linda has been with the university since 1982 and with the institute since 1987.
 If you have any questions pertaining to registering for HSJI, send her an email at firstname.lastname@example.org.

 Alan Bates teaches AP English, video announcements/broadcast journalism and coaches the debate team at Princeton High School in Cincinnati, Ohio.
 He earned his B.A. in political science from Miami University, Ohio, before getting an M.A. in journalism and English education from Ohio State University.
 He is the television news coordinator/instructor for two sessions this summer for HSJI.

-Kristine Brown, MJE, teaches journalism and English and advises the publications at Fishers High School.
+Kristine Brown, MJE, teaches journalism and English and advises the newspaper and broadcast at Chantilly High School, Virginia.
+Previously, she was the publications adviser at Fishers High School.
 Brown received her B.A. in English from Bradley University, her transition to teaching certificate from Ball State University, her journalism teaching license from Indiana University and her M.A. in journalism from Ball State University.

-Brown is a judge for the Columbia Scholastic Press Association, a past board member of the Indiana High School Press Association, and a member of the 2016 JEA national convention local committee.
-She has also taught sessions at the JEA national convention, at IHSPA fall conventions and at Ball State’s J-Day.
+Brown is a judge for the Columbia Scholastic Press Association, the National Scholastic Press Association and various state associations.
+She is also a past board member of the Indiana High School Press Association, and a member of the 2016 JEA national convention local committee.
+She has taught sessions at the JEA national convention, at IHSPA fall conventions and at Ball State’s J-Day.

-Claire Burke, MJE, teaches journalism and English at Lawrence Central High School in Indianapolis, where she also advises 2017 Hoosier Star-winning Cub Reporter newspaper and the Bear’s Den yearbook.
+Claire Burke, MJE, advises the Pinnacle yearbook at Carmel High School, where she also teaches journalism and English.
 Burke has served as a JEA State Director as well as a critique judge for NSPA and various state organizations.
-Her students have received recognition from NSPA, JEA and state scholastic press associations.
-She was a 2015 JEA Rising Star, and loves seeing students create journalism amazingness every year!
+Her students have received recognition from NSPA, JEA and IHSPA.
+She loves seeing students create yearbook amazingness every year!

 Sam Hanley is the English department chair and yearbook adviser at Southport High School in Indianapolis, where he has advised The Anchor for 15 years.
 He is a 2002 graduate of Indiana University, where he earned a B.S. in journalism and education.
 In 2009, Hanley completed a master’s degree in school administration from the University of Indianapolis.